clouderasecurity/puppet/README.md

 This will be the zTrustee Key Management server that the zNcrypt client will attempt to register with.

+$organization = ""
-$activation_email = ""
+$authorization = ""

-This is the email address that the client will use to register against the keyserver above.
-This email address must be preregistered as an 'organization administrator' on the keyserver prior to installation.
+These are the credentials passed to the keyserver upon registration.
+These are generated server-side, and should be kept secret.

+If you do not know where to find your `organization` or `authorization` code, then please contact support@gazzang.com.

 zNcrypt Configuration Options
 -----------------------------